 Some people wonder if the shape of their face will change with teeth braces, and the short answer is yes — this is true.
 Your body will react to how braces are shifting your teeth into their corrected positions, therefore, your face shape is also likely to change.

 Braces and clear aligners both apply pressure to the periodontal ligament — the fibrous connective tissue structure connecting your teeth with the bone that surrounds them.

 Your Edmonton orthodontist will decide how much pressure needs to be applied, to which teeth and when to achieve your treatment goals.
 More bands may need to be added, the wires in your braces changed, or other adjustments made to help achieve those goals and correct your orthodontic issues.

 As light, constant pressure is applied to your teeth through the brackets, wire and bands of your braces, your body responds by producing cells that grow and destroy the bones.

 This process will begin to remodel the shape of your bone, and your face.
 The duration of orthodontic treatment for most people typically lasts between 12 and 18 months.

 Over time, your teeth and periodontal ligament will begin to respond to the pressure being applied.
 The braces can influence jaw development and even change facial symmetry — one of the many potential treatment outcomes of having orthodontic treatment with braces.

 If your orthodontist identifies a more significant imbalance in your jaw or facial structure, we can work with other specialists to develop a treatment plan and how to achieve certain changes.

 How does age influence whether braces change your face shape?

 Braces can affect the shape of your face.
 That said, exactly how this occurs will depend on your specific circumstances and age.
-Your orthodontist at Azarko Dental Clinics can tell you more about how teeth braces will change your facial symmetry and other aspects of your appearance.
+Your orthodontist at Azarko Dental Group can tell you more about how teeth braces will change your facial symmetry and other aspects of your appearance.
 Here are some general guidelines.